dmfiel/game-of-life/README.md

 ### What I learned

-The biggest challenge with this program were browser limitations.
+The biggest challenges with this program were browser limitations.
 The original version crashed the browser after an extended run, due to increasing tab memory usage.
 I was able to refactor the code to minimize DOM update by only toggling a 'live' class to show the live/dead cells instead of re-building the elements of the grid.

 ### Useful resources